 The homes closed on 20th July, 1956.
 In December that year, refugees from Hungary were accommodated on the site, staying until 30th September, 1959.
 On 23rd May, 1960, the Prison Commission took over the site and on 24th October, 1962, it re-opened as Styal Prison, a semi-secure prison for women.
 The houses and hospital at the north of the site have now been demolished.

-- Greater Manchester County Record Office (with Manchester Archives), 56 Marshall Street, New Cross, Manchester, M4 5FU.
-Closed until Spring 2014.
+- Greater Manchester County Record Office (with Manchester Archives), Archives+, Manchester Central Library, St Peter's Square, Manchester M2 5PD.
 Relatively few records survive — holdings include: Ledgers (1837-1915) with gaps; Styal Cottage Homes admission registers and log books (1903-1956); Lists of emigrant children sent to Canada and other countries (1889-1947, indexed).

 - Edwards, Gerard (1975) The Road to Barlow Moor.